ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 ![Table](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-table.png)

-Two GSI (Global Secondary Indexes) are also created on `Type` and `Source` in order to handle access patterns like getting events from one type/source.
+Two GSI (Global Secondary Indexes) are also created on `Type` and `Source` in order to handle access patterns, such as getting events from one type/source.

-Here is how the aggregate view of the table looks like with data:
+Here is how the aggregate view of the table looks with data:

 ![Data](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-data.png)